Operation Overdrive (transportation): Network upgrade

 Arriva significantly upgraded services in the Medway area with the rebranding and timetabling of routes and the introduction of new buses.
 The network was upgraded with five routes being increased to 10-minute frequencies and branded as the Red, Green, Purple, Blue and Orange Lines, with appropriately branded buses allocated to these routes.
 All but the purple line use double deck buses.

 The specific colour branding of buses to a particular coloured line was later dropped in favour of a single Medway Mainline branding showing all of the coloured route numbers.

 Launch day

 On the day of the new network launch, a convoy of 20 of the new buses was organised for the press, running from the depot at Gillingham to the Historic Dockyard in Chatham.

 Maidstone

 Overdrive 2 involved the refurbishment of several buses at the Maidstone depot in 2004/5.
 In 2008, four VDL DB250/East Lancs Myllennium Lowlander have arrived for route 71.

 County Durham

-In 2005 some new Alexander ALX400 and 14 Scania CN94UB Omnicitys were introduced in Durham and Darlington.
+In 2005 some new Alexander ALX400/Volvo B7TLs and 14 Scania CN94UB Omnicitys were introduced in Durham and Darlington.
 Most vehicles have since been moved elsewhere.